artpolikarpov/grunt-gh-release/README.md

 ### API token

 Create [your own personal API token](https://github.com/settings/applications) for use in the `options.token`.
-Be careful, these tokens are like passwords so you should guard them carefully.
+Be careful, token are like password so you should guard it carefully.

 The best practice is to store token in separate gitignored-file, `secret.json` for example: